curl/everything-curl/usingcurl-writeout.md

 - `%{stderr}` - makes the rest of the output get written to stderr.

-- `%{stdout`} - makes the rest of the output get written to stdout.
+- `%{stdout}` - makes the rest of the output get written to stdout.

 - `%{time_appconnect}` shows the time, in seconds, it took from the start until the SSL/SSH/etc connect/handshake to the remote host was completed.